myselfadib/Interactive-Survey-Analytics-Dashboard-with-Power-BI/README.md

 - Geographic maps for global salary trends.
 - Gauge visualizations to depict satisfaction metrics like work-life balance and salary satisfaction.

-# Interactive Features:

-- Drill-down capabilities for demographic or geographic insights.

 # Insights Delivered
 - Regional salary disparities: Data scientists in the U.S. earn $139,000 on average compared to $68,000 in India.